Year-Round Buddhist Training on the North Coast of The Netherlands

 Zen River Temple is an international Buddhist training centre, established in 2002, and located on the outskirts of Uithuizen, a small village in the north of The Netherlands close to the Wadden Sea.
 It enjoys the spaciousness and tranquillity of the countryside, yet is easily accessible by public transport.

-Founders and head teachers are abbot Tenkei Coppens Roshi and Myoho Gabrysch Roshi.
+The founders and head teachers are Abbot Tenkei Coppens Roshi and Myoho Gabrysch Roshi.
 They both lived and trained for many years in the US and Japan and are qualified representatives of the White Plum Lineage and the Japanese Soto School.
 They are assisted by several of Tenkei Roshi’s Dharma successors.
 Moreover, teachers of other Buddhist organizations are often invited to give lectures.

 Zen River Temple aspires to keep the Zen tradition alive for future generations and is set up as a place where men and women, monastics and laypeople can practise together—following a schedule that includes meditation, ritual, scriptural study, training in social skills, and work.
 Physical exercise, music, painting, and other art forms are also part of the programme.